 Products, supplements, and medications for menopausal relief can bring varying effects from one woman to another.
 Some can be considered as the solution for symptoms, while some medications do not affect the individual as expected.
 Meditation is considered a natural relief to sicknesses, especially with menopausal symptoms where stress is a great factor.
 Also, through meditation, unwanted side effects from medicinal use are also avoided.

-Meditation affects our stress hormone called weight gain and hormone balance.
-It prevents the excess production of cortisol, which help in the rebalance of other hormones such as progesterone and .
+Meditation affects our stress hormone called cortisol, which plays a role on weight gain and hormone balance.
+It prevents the excess production of cortisol, which help in the rebalance of other hormones such as progesterone and estrogen.
 Through the breathing techniques practiced in meditation, the heart rate slows down that result to relaxation.
 Anxiety and depression are also reduced in menopausal women who meditate.
-The brighter perspective of life is viewed, and the negative thoughts are washed away through meditation, leading to a better quality of life., which plays a role on
+The brighter perspective of life is viewed, and the negative thoughts are washed away through meditation, leading to a better quality of life.

 Types of Meditation